 It's very simple to use and easy to set up.
 With options for tracking in real time and filling in work hours later, it's basically a much more accurate and versatile version of a timesheet.
 On top of that, Toggl Track has a powerful reporting feature that automatically sorts your timesheet data into customizable reports that are easy to share - and all of this is stored safely in the cloud.

-Feel free to check it out by following the link below - Toggl Track is free for small teams!
+Feel free to check it out by signing up below - Toggl Track is free for small teams!